-Databases at the Canada Customs and Revenue Agency and Human Resources and Development Canada (HRDC) can be searched for a payor's address.
-HRDC databases can also be searched for a payor's employer.
+Databases at the Canada Revenue Agency and Human Resources and Skills Development Canada (HRSDC) can be searched for a payor's address.
+HRSDC databases can also be searched for a payor's employer.

-See Canadian Facts, Survey of Parents' Views of the Federal Child Support Guidelines, 2000.
+See Canadian Facts, Survey of Parents'Views of the Federal Child Support Guidelines, 2000.

-See Maintenance Enforcement Programs in Canada: Description of Operations 1999/2000 for more information on the operation of MEPs across Canada.
+See Statistics Canada, Maintenance Enforcement Programs in Canada: Description of Operations 1999/2000 for more information on the operation of MFPs across Canada

-1.2 This report
+1.2 Report overview

-This report presents annual child and spousal support data for Prince Edward Island, Quebec, Saskatchewan, Alberta and British Columbia for 1999/2000 through 2002/2003.
-Monthly snapshot data for these same provinces plus Ontario are also presented.
+This report presents annual child and spousal support data for Prince Edward Island, Quebec, Saskatchewan, Alberta and British Columbia for 1999/2000 through 2003/2004.
+Monthly snapshot data for these same provinces plus New Brunswick and Ontario are also presented.

-The report provides an analysis of the characteristics of cases that are registered with the maintenance enforcement programs in these six provinces and highlights changes that have occurred over the four years that data are available.
+The report provides an analysis of the characteristics of cases that are registered with the maintenance enforcement programs in these seven provinces and highlights changes that have occurred over the five years that data are available.

-The report is organized into three additional sections:
+Apart from this introduction, the report is organized into three additional sections:

 Section 2 provides a brief description of terminology used by the MEPs, and main functions and processes, especially those that have a bearing on the interpretation of the data.

 Section 3 presents an overview of the survey.
 It describes the survey methodology, coverage and limitations, as well as provisions surrounding confidentiality of the data.

 Section 4 displays a range of key data tables collected by the survey.
-It includes an analysis of the data available from the six participating provinces on caseload, case characteristics, financial flows and payment patterns, arrears, and finally, number and type of enforcement actions and case closures.
+It includes an analysis of the data available from the seven participating provinces on caseload, case characteristics, financial flows and payment patterns, arrears, and finally, number and type of enforcement actions and case closures.